odewahn/gpt-level-classifier/README.md

 O'Reilly customers frequently object to our lack of content difficulty ratings (e.g., beginner, intermediate, or advanced).
 We've explored various ways to generate this metadata (ML models, Mechanical Turk, scraping data from publishing partners, etc.), but none have proved viable.

 This brief describes how we might use OpenAI's GPT-3 language model as a solution.
-The idea is to create a narrative description called a "prompt" that describes what we want and then ask GPT-3 to propose a level based on a given title.
+The idea is to create a narrative description called a "prompt" that describes what we want and then use the GPT-3 completion API to propose a level based on a given title.
 For example:

 ```
 I have a library of various learning materials consisting of books, courses and videos.
 They